michelgrootjans/CanI/README.md

 	}
 </pre>

+#### Working with asp.net mvc areas
+If you are using areas, there are some extra things you want to watch out for...
+TO BE EDITED LATER

 #### Caching
 There is an optimized caching for per-request caching of the configuration.
 You can apply it with this line of code:
 <pre lang='csharp'>